• Skip to primary navigation

 • CONTACT

-9 Fun and Active Things to do in Krabi, Thailand
+9 Fun and Active Things to Do in Krabi, Thailand in 2023

-By Matt Forma Last Updated January 9, 2020
+By Matt Forma Leave a Comment Last Updated September 1, 2023

 Krabi is what you think of when you picture Thailand in your mind.
-Towering limestone cliffs coming out of the water, dense jungle, and soft sand tropical beaches.
-We first went to Krabi in 2015 from Bangkok for a month of island hopping and beach time and we just went again in 2018.
+Towering limestone cliffs come out of the water, dense jungle, and soft sand tropical beaches.
 We’re guessing that if you’re reading this you’re considering a visit there or you’ve already been and maybe you’re going back a second time (who would blame you).
 So without wasting more time here are 9 fun and active things to do in Krabi, Thailand!

 Long tail boats sit along shore of Ao Nang beach in Krabi